bitovi/academy/src/program-management-with-jira/12-reporting.md

 Show a Development, QA, and UAT breakout
 ----------------------------------------

-It can be nice to see an initiative's timing as it flow from development, to QA (testing), and finally to User Acceptance Testing (UAT).
+It can be nice to see an initiative’s timing as it flow from development, to QA (testing), and finally to User Acceptance Testing (UAT).

 **Given**: The previous timeline.